-LAIIER's Solution: A flexible, accurate and easy to install sensor
+LAIIER's solution: A flexible, accurate and easy to install sensor

 Under-sink plumbing typically includes hot and cold water feeds and a drainage system.
-Each of these components is a source of a potential leak which can be difficult to notice as sink performance can appear unchanged despite a large leak.
+Each of these components can leak which can be difficult to notice as sink performance can appear unchanged despite a large leak.
 Additionally, items stored under the sink or fitted cabinets around sink plumbing can obscure a visual leak inspection.

 Sinks can damage costly furnishings

-Further conditions that exclude homeowners from sufficient payouts include not being covered for ‘trace and access’ (i.e. finding and repairing the source of the leak) or leaving premises unoccupied for a period of time.
+Further conditions that exclude homeowners from sufficient payouts include not being covered for ‘trace and access’ (i.e. to find and fix the source of the leak) or leaving premises unoccupied for a period of time.
 This is why so many EOW claims get rejected, leaving a huge burden on homeowners.

 LAIIER combats these limitations with a thin, flexible sensor that can be installed like a sticker to detect the first drops of a leak.
-Alerting homeowners early prevents the build-up to serious events, so damage to surrounding furnishings will be mitigated.
-The adaptable form factor means that these sensors can be placed on a variety of surfaces such as around sink pipes or at the base of a cabinet- even with items stored on top.
+Alerting homeowners early prevents the build-up to serious events, so water damage to surrounding furnishings will be mitigated.
+The adaptable form factor means that these sensors can be placed on a variety of surfaces.
+In the case of sinks, this includes around pipes or at the base of a cabinet- even with items stored on top.

 There is a demand for more accurate leak detection solutions